-Designing for and fueling popular lifestyle trends, including the outdoor room, stay-cations and day-cations, luxury spa resort and resort-at-home living, Richard Frinier believes that we should all take the time to unplug, unwind and undo to relax, refresh and renew.
+Designing for and fueling popular lifestyle trends, including the outdoor room, stay-cations and day-cations, luxury spa resort, and resort-at-home living, Richard Frinier believes that we should all take the time to unplug, unwind and undo to relax, refresh and renew.
 He would like everyone, no matter how rushed or hurried, to make the time to take five-minute vacations throughout each day – inside or outside – and enjoy the moment.

 “All we have is time.
 How will you spend yours?” ~ Designer, Richard Frinier

 RICHARD FRINIER has been a creative since childhood.
 Always looking at “what is missing” and “what can be” in this world, his design aesthetic is elevated yet approachable.
-In the early years, he followed his artistic nature and creative spirit from bohemian artist and sculptor to lighting and furniture designer.
+In the early years, he followed his artistic nature and creative spirit from bohemian artist and sculptor to production artist to lighting and furniture designer.

 During the same time, he did commission work and production model making, sculpture and lighting design.
-The first furniture design he created for a California case good manufacturer was a bedroom set, which sold “9,000” sets – a clear sign that perhaps he may be on to something.
+The first furniture design he created for a California case good manufacturer was a contemporary bedroom set, which sold “9,000” sets – a clear sign that perhaps he may be on to something.

 In 1981, he saw a photograph of a chaise lounge on the cover of the Los Angeles Times Magazine, which was manufactured by Brown Jordan.
 As a freelance designer, he studied the company and presented his design ideas to management for their review and consideration.
 Unexpectedly, this exercise revealed to him that the Company was looking for a full-time designer and they would be placing an advertisement in the following Sunday’s Los Angeles Times.

 Over the weekend, he carefully assessed the opportunity before him and quickly came to realize that if he was there every day he could make it happen.
 The following Monday, he called the Company back to say he would like to apply for the job.
-After several more interviews, he was hired and decided to stay for the next 20 years, where he would evolve from a staff designer to Chief Creative Officer and lead designer and brand ambassador for Brown Jordan eventually overseeing the Company’s sister brands for product design, marketing and brand content.
+After several more interviews, he was hired and decided to stay for the next 20 years, where he would evolve from a staff designer to Chief Creative Officer and lead designer also serving as the brand ambassador for Brown Jordan eventually overseeing the brand and its sister brands for product design, marketing and brand content.
 He named the very first design he created for Brown Jordan, “Quantum,” for his quantum leap into the casual furniture industry.
-This award-winning design turned out to be as relevant today as it was back then, as it is still in production 30 years later for its understated elegance and broad appeal to the industry, architects, designers and consumers.
+This award-winning design turned out to be as relevant today as it was back then, as it is still in production over 30 years later for its understated elegance and broad appeal to the industry, architects, designers and consumers.
 Special anniversary editions of Quantum were released in 2013 to commemorate the design’s significance and success.